briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 # UTF-32

 UTF-32 is probably the most natural way to encode Unicode data.
-Each code point is stored directly into memory with no attempt to save space.
+Each code point is stored directly in memory with no attempt to save space.
 Let's take the Unicode string "Բարեւ", which Google Translate assures me is Armenian for "hello".
 These five Armenian characters correspond to the following five Unicode code points: